archerslaw/sluo-work-docs/README.md

 # sluo-work-docs
-working documents and scripts for sluo.
+It's my working documents and scripts for sluo.